 HTTPS is now an absolute must for high-risk e-commerce SEO

 There’s some fairly big SEO news just around the corner that should be of concern to all online high-risk merchants: Google’s web browser, Chrome, will mark all non-HTTPS sites as “not secure” as of July 2018.
 Some of you might wonder why this news is significant.
-It is correct that Google has been identifying non-HTTPS sites for a while now.
+It is correct that Google has been identifying non-HTTPS sites for a while now, we even discussed it in January of 2018.
 However, this new security warning implementation is distinct– visually speaking.
 Additionally, of the recent developments in Google search, ensuring the safety of sensitive information is right up there with the prioritization of mobile-friendly websites.

 You can see the visual change about to happen below.
 We were given permission by Emily Schechter, Chrome Security Product Manager, to borrow the image directly from the Google Blog post “A secure web is here to stay.”